scholarships-and-grants

 WHO IS ELIGIBLE?

-NSW Health professionals (nurses, peer workers and allied health staff) providing mental health services to mental health consumers will be eligible to apply for this scholarship.
+NSW Health professionals (nurses, peer workers and allied health staff) providing mental health services to mental health consumers, or in service areas with contact with those with lived experience, will be eligible to apply for this scholarship.
 Students must fulfil the following requirements:

 2. Be employed by NSW Health; and